lxsmnsyc/LuaMeta/README.md

 ```

 # Traits
-Traits are structures that can implemented on classes.
+Traits are structures that can be implemented in classes.
 They are, somewhat, pieces of an empty class that can be appended to other classes.

 ## How to use
 ### Declaration